StockNews.com Begins Coverage on RF Industries (NASDAQ:RFIL)

-StockNews.com initiated coverage on shares of RF Industries (NASDAQ:RFIL – Free Report) in a report issued on Saturday morning.
+StockNews.com started coverage on shares of RF Industries (NASDAQ:RFIL – Free Report) in a research note published on Sunday.
 The firm issued a hold rating on the electronics maker’s stock.

 Institutional Inflows and Outflows

-Hedge funds have recently added to or reduced their stakes in the company.
-Punch & Associates Investment Management Inc. raised its holdings in RF Industries by 70.3% during the 1st quarter.
-Punch & Associates Investment Management Inc. now owns 1,017,650 shares of the electronics maker’s stock worth $4,478,000 after purchasing an additional 420,000 shares during the last quarter.
-Worth Venture Partners LLC raised its holdings in RF Industries by 10.3% during the 1st quarter.
-Worth Venture Partners LLC now owns 128,684 shares of the electronics maker’s stock worth $928,000 after purchasing an additional 12,000 shares during the last quarter.
-Finally, State Street Corp grew its position in shares of RF Industries by 9.3% during the 1st quarter.
-State Street Corp now owns 29,284 shares of the electronics maker’s stock worth $211,000 after buying an additional 2,496 shares during the period.
-Institutional investors own 33.13% of the company’s stock.
+Several institutional investors have recently modified their holdings of the business.
+State Street Corp raised its position in shares of RF Industries by 9.3% in the 1st quarter.
+State Street Corp now owns 29,284 shares of the electronics maker’s stock valued at $211,000 after purchasing an additional 2,496 shares in the last quarter.
+Worth Venture Partners LLC increased its stake in shares of RF Industries by 10.3% in the first quarter.
+Worth Venture Partners LLC now owns 128,684 shares of the electronics maker’s stock worth $928,000 after buying an additional 12,000 shares during the last quarter.
+Finally, Punch & Associates Investment Management Inc. raised its holdings in RF Industries by 70.3% in the first quarter.
+Punch & Associates Investment Management Inc. now owns 1,017,650 shares of the electronics maker’s stock valued at $4,478,000 after acquiring an additional 420,000 shares in the last quarter.
+Institutional investors and hedge funds own 33.13% of the company’s stock.

 RF Industries, Ltd., together with its subsidiaries, designs, manufactures, and markets interconnect products and systems in the United States, Canada, Italy, Mexico, and internationally.
 The company operates through two segments, RF Connector and Cable Assembly, and Custom Cabling Manufacturing and Assembly.